 |About The Fritz & Merritt Family et al

-I've recently added to the Merritt Men Family Tree on ancestry.com and have started a Tree at
+I've added the Merritt Men Family Tree on ancestry.com.
+I started a ree at Familysearch.org for my

 to find some names/connections farther back by doing this.

 If you copy a PHOTO I have on my webpage of your ancestor and put it on another website, like